tousif13/Cyber_Security/CISCO_PS.md

 * `Rate Limiting` - Rate limiting restricts the number of login attempts from a single IP address or user within a specific time period, preventing brute force attacks.
 * `IP Whitelisting/Blacklisting` - Maintaining a list of trusted IP addresses (whitelisting) that are allowed to access critical systems.
 Block or limit access from suspicious or unauthorized IP addresses (blacklisting).
 * `Implementing CAPTCHA` - Implementing CAPTCHA on login pages to prevent automated scripts from repeatedly attempting login.

+### Security Risk : Unauthorized Access

+Systems in Block - C are categorized into two seperate departments same as like in Block - A.

+Thus, unauthorized access takes place here too which the proposed solution is already discussed at Block-A mitigations.

+Thus, college campus network topology is created and discussed about the security risks and their proposed solutions with mitigations.